magnusnosnes/LineageHomology/README.md

 ## Introduction

-This introduction provides a simple example of applying ancestral state reconstruction to simulated geographical data for two locations and using LineageHomology to analyse the outputs.
-Here, LineageHomology provides descriptions of transmission lineages other plots the sizes and estimated time of the most recent common ancestor for each TL.
+This introduction provides a simple demonstration of how to apply LineageHomology to analyze outputs of an ancestral state reconstruction of simulated geographical data for two locations.
+We use LineageHomology to describe transmission lineages and plot the sizes and estimated time of the most recent common ancestor for each TL.

 First, we simulate data and estimate the ancestral geographical states: